APA/UPA, Top-up scholarships and more

 - FAQ's and Tips for applicants

 Australian Postgraduate Awards (APA) are Commonwealth Government scholarships awarded to students of exceptional research potential to undertake a higher degree by research at an Australian university.
 The scholarships are provided to assist with general living costs.
-In 2013, 3,500 new APA places were available from the Commonwealth Government and the allocation to The University of Sydney was 347.

 The University awards APA and UPA twice a year – applications for the Semester one round opens in late August and applications for the Semester two round opens in May.